WojtekESSAteam/hackathon-sm/README.md

 # Hybrid Intelligence - ExecuTax

-## Software Mansion Hackathon 2026
+## Software Mansion x Gemini Hackathon 2026

 This repository contains the ExecuTax project, a hybrid intelligence solution built for the hackathon.